Jiayi-Joyce-Lu/Web-Crawler-in-C/README.md

 Project 1 for COMP30023 Computer System

 In this project I wrote simple code to crawl a web site in C, without using any existing HTTP libraries.
+  Use regular expression and socket programming as the main method.